MCMC using $\textit{bouncy}$ Hamiltonian dynamics: A unifying framework for Hamiltonian Monte Carlo and piecewise deterministic Markov process samplers: Discussion

+where $\partial_J$ represents the vector of partial derivatives associated to part $J$.
+When $\p_{J,t}$ runs out, $\velo_J$ is reflected off the hyperplane orthogonal to $\partial_J \Ud(\pos_s)$, as in Equation~\eqref{eq:reflect} but with $\velo_J$ and $\partial_J \Ud$ in place of $\velo$ and $\nabla\Ud$.
+This coordinate-wise scheme can be combined with the local scheme by partitioning the coordinates associated with each factor.

-Local \bhd{} retains the same properties outlined in Theorem~\ref{thm:general}, with the proof almost identical to the standard case, and thus generates valid Metropolis proposals.
-Analogues of Theorems \ref{thm:weak} and \ref{thm:strong} also hold, connecting local \bhd{} to local PDMPs: when combined with periodic refreshments of each factor's inertia, the dynamics converge to the local PDMPs in the limit.
+Both generalizations retain the same properties as outlined in Theorem~\ref{thm:general}, with proofs almost identical to the original case, and thus generate valid Metropolis proposals.
+Analogues of Theorems \ref{thm:weak} and \ref{thm:strong} also hold: when combined with the increasingly frequent refreshments of inertias, the dynamics converge to their corresponding \PDMP{}s in the limit.

+The coordinate-wise extension is of particular interest as it allows us to subsume the earlier connection between \HMC{} and \PDMP{}s under our present framework.
+Specifically, when partitioning the coordinates into singleton dimensions, the coordinate-wise bouncy dynamics under a constant surrogate potential coincides with the \hzz{} of \citet{nishimura2024zigzag} and converges to the \PDMP{} zig-zag sampler in the limit.
+This fact also reflects that the coordinate-wise scheme is applicable to \PDMP{}s in an analogue manner; applying the singleton coordinate partition to the \bps{}, for example, gives rise to the \zz{}.
+New classes of \PDMP{}s can also be constructed by considering block partitions, providing further potential opportunities.